Josh B. Earley

-On Monday, March 4, 2002 Harrisburg Fire and Rescue just finished putting away the water rescue gear from a vehicle in the river and sat down to lunch when communications put out a report of a house fire at 10334 Harrisburg Road.
-Upon the arrival of the Fire Department the house had heavy fire and smoke showing with people possibly trapped.
-The interior crew went into the side door and got about five feet into the doorway and decided to back out because the floor was "spongy" feeling.
-When Captain Brad Christopher reached to Firefighter Josh Earley to turn around and exit the building, they both fell into the basement.
-Captain Brad Christopher was able to grab the threshold of the door to pull himself out and help Captain James Greene and Firefighter Johnny Kiser pull Firefighter Josh Earley out.
+On Monday, March 4th, 2002, Harrisburg Fire and Rescue just finished putting away the water rescue gear from a vehicle in the river and sat down to lunch when communications put out a report of a house fire at 10334 Harrisburg Road.
+Upon the arrival of the Fire Department, the house had heavy fire and smoke showing with people possibly trapped.
+The interior crew went into the side door and got about five feet into the doorway when they decided to back out because the floor was "spongy" feeling.
+When Captain Brad Christopher reached to Firefighter Josh B. Earley to turn around and exit the building, they both fell into the basement.
+Captain Brad Christopher was able to grab the threshold of the door to pull himself out and then help Captain James Greene and Firefighter Johnny Kiser pull Firefighter Josh B. Earley out as well.
 A second crew kept the flames off of Captain Brad Christopher, Captain James Greene, and Firefighter Johnny Kiser as they pulled him from the inferno.

-Firefighter Josh Earley was airlifted to Carolinas Medical Center with burns that covered over 80% of his body.
+Firefighter Josh B. Earley was airlifted to Carolinas Medical Center with burns that covered over 80% of his body.
 He was evaluated in the emergency room and airlifted to the burn center in Chapel Hill.
-Captain Brad Christopher was rushed to Carolinas Medical Center by ambulance with burns on his ears, shoulders and arms.
+Captain Brad Christopher was rushed to Carolinas Medical Center by ambulance with burns to his ears, shoulders, and arms.
 Other Firefighters were slightly burned during the rescue efforts, but were treated and released.
 Captain Brad Christopher was released from the hospital the next day.
-Firefighter Josh Earley remained in critical condition until March 6 when he succumbed to his injuries and passed away at the age of 23.
+Firefighter Josh B. Earley remained in critical condition until March 6th when he succumbed to his injuries and passed away at the age of 23.

 Memorial & Burial

-On Sunday, June 17, 1973, at approximately 1320 hours, Harrisburg FD responded to a possible house fire in the Roberta Road/Melissa Dr area.
+On Sunday, June 17th, 1973 at approximately 1320 hours, the Harrisburg Fire Department responded to a possible house fire in the Roberta Road/Melissa Drive area.
 Firefighter Gulledge responded as the Officer in Charge.
-It is reported that the fire was contained to the room of origin, in which Firefighter Gulledge was assigned the task of performing a search in the attic and check for fire extension, shortly after the call was terminated Firefighter Gulledge began to experience chest pains and was transported to Cabarrus Memorial Hospital (now CMC Northeast), by Harrisburg Rescue Squad where he passed away on Monday, June 18th 1973 from a massive acute heart attack caused from heat stress and overexertion.
+It is reported that the fire was contained to the room of origin, in which Firefighter Gulledge was assigned the task of performing a search in the attic and check for fire extension.
+Shortly after the call was terminated, Firefighter Gulledge began to experience chest pains and was transported to Cabarrus Memorial Hospital (now CMC Northeast) by Harrisburg Rescue Squad where he passed away on Monday, June 18th, 1973 from a massive acute heart attack caused from heat stress and overexertion.